 Lately I can’t stop thinking about Peter stepping out of the boat to walk on water toward Jesus.
 Just imagine the scene: It’s 4AM, the wind is blowing, waves are pounding into the boat, the fishermen are scared out of their minds, and suddently they see a ghost walking toward them on the water.
 Oh WAIT, it’s not a ghost, it’s their pal Jesus.
 Totally normal, yeah?
-And then Peter, crazy and bold as ever, tells Jesus to call him out onto the water with him.
+And then Peter, wild and bold as ever, tells Jesus to call him out onto the water with him.
 Jesus does, and Peter goes.

 Again, we know this story; if you grew up in church you’ve heard this a million times.
 Try to put yourself in the situation, though.
 All of the time Jesus acted in ways that defied every norm–religious, cultural, gender, you name it.
 It’s easy for us to say, yeah yeah, the story where Peter walked on water.